Length: 6.4 miles (can shorten to 4 mile loop)

 (Bridle Trail on left and a “Fairy Ring” of redwoods on the right)

 You’ll reach a connector to the main Stream Trail, but you’ll want to stay left on the Bridle Trail.
 The trail will climb just a little and you’ll see the Stream Trail down to your right as you hike just above it.
 At one point there is an unmarked trail heading left, but you’ll want to go right and continue paralleling the Stream Trail.
 At about 1.5 miles The Bridle Trail will merge into Stream Trail (at the intersection with the Chown Trail).

-Continue on Stream Trail – the “spine” of the park.
+For the full 6.4 mile loop continue on Stream Trail – the “spine” of the park.
 The largest redwoods along the creek are second and third growth descendants from a virgin, old-growth forest, just like Muir Woods, that was completely logged between 1840-1860, then logged again after the 1906 earthquake.
 So, the tallest trees are only about 100 years old.
 But that is long enough for many of them to have grown over 100 feet tall!
 Left undisturbed these amazing trees can live over 1000 years and grow to be over 300 feet tall.

 At a little over 2.5 miles you’ll reach the intersection with Tres Sendas Trail (translates from Spanish to three paths).
 This is one of the most scenic spots in the park.
 Take a left on Tres Sendas Trail and then take a break at the bench on the right, a perfect place to rest, have a snack, and take in the view.

 Bench near intersection of Stream and Tres Sendas Trails

 After just a tenth of a mile on the Tres Sendas Trail take a left on Starflower Trail.
 Get ready for one of the main climbing sections of the hike, but it’s only about a third of a mile.
 When you reach the French Trail, take a left.